snowplow/snowplowanalytics.com/_posts/2019-02-20-w3w-api-request-enrichment-tutorial/index.md

 ## What is what3words?

 [what3words][what3words] has divided the world into a grid of 3m x 3m squares and assigned each one a unique 3 word address.
 (The main Snowplow London offices for example are at [rise.heavy.last][rise.heavy.last].)
 The service is especially useful in regions with less well developed postal and addressing systems, as it allows locations to be identified and shared precisely and easily.
-There's a free mobile app and an online map, and w3w can also be built into any other app, platform or website.
+There's a free mobile app and an online map, and w3w can also be built into any other app, platform, or website.

-The [reverse geocoding API][reverse-geocoding-api] resolves coordinates, expressed as latitude and longitude to a 3 word address.
+The [reverse geocoding API][reverse-geocoding-api] resolves coordinates, expressed as latitude and longitude, to a 3 word address.

 ## Design considerations

-Let's start by considering what inputs we'll need, what the API call needs to look like and what the expected output from it will be.
+Let's start by considering what inputs we'll need, what the API call needs to look like, and what the expected output from it will be.

 ### Inputs